 • It is your responsibility to advise Wild Expeditions if you have any special dietary requirements or medical conditions (including allergies) well ahead of departure.

-• It is you or your clients’ responsibility to contact Wild Expeditions with your preferred accommodation pick up point.
-Please contact our inside sales teams for information on other available pick up points.
-If we do not hear from you, we will assume you will make your way to our default pick up point as listed on this document.
-We will not be responsible for missed pick-ups (and a missed tour) if we do not receive notification from you or your travel agent, and if you are not at the default pick up point at the appropriate time.
+• It is you or your clients’ responsibility to make your/their way to the designated Pick Up Location for this tour.
+We will not be responsible for missed pick-ups (and a missed tour) if we do not receive notification from you or your travel agent, and if you are not at the Pick Up Location at the appropriate time.